JayCuthrell/fudge-org-eleventy-excellent/src/posts/read-the-fabulous-manual.md

 > What is documentation?

 Documentation can seem to be an abstract concept if you are not an IT practitioner or computationally-oriented.
-As the shopping holiday arrives, a useful analogy for documentation might be the pamphlet of instructions or manual that is commonly ignored and discarded when opening a box with a new technology-infused contraption when you later have a question about this @#$% thing is supposed to work.
+As the shopping holiday arrives, a useful analogy for documentation might be the pamphlet of instructions or manual that is commonly ignored and discarded when opening a box with a new technology-infused contraption when you later have a question about how this @#$% thing is supposed to work.

 > Why does documentaiton matter to people in the real world outside of technolgoy and software?